-The comforting flavor and texture of white beans mixed with the umami of dried porcini/shitake mushrooms heightened by fresh rosemary.
+White Bean Soup combines the comforting flavor and texture of white beans and the umami of dried porcini/shitake mushrooms heightened by fresh rosemary.
 White beans are a source of protein, calcium and fiber and are a delicious and healthy addition to everyone’s meal-particularly vegetarians.
 This soup is the perfect answer to a cold Winter’s night. .Enjoy it as a first course; or add a salad and crusty bread and salad and make it a meal.

 Prep time: 20 minutes